Reference suite — reading guide

 7. Explicit-source-routed net plane.
 A remote operation rides an FWD frame carrying its own route: dst shrinks per hop, src accumulates the way back — loop-free by construction, no dedup state.
 0x0D ROUTER is a reserved, decodable wire code with no implemented mechanism.

 9. Path handles, encoded once.
-Every vertex address used more than once is encoded into a PATH TLV at build time (.rodata literal) or at node init (one allocation), not at every write.
+Every vertex address used more than once is encoded into a PATH TLV at build time (a .rodata literal) or at node init (one allocation), not at every write.
 Hot-path APIs accept handles, never strings; snprintf is a code-size luxury, not a protocol requirement.
-Normative in ../spec/v1.md §3.1; design in 03-addressing.md, 05-protocol-tlvs.md, 04-communication-flows.md, 06-user-data-packing.md.
+Normative in ../spec/v1.md §3.1; described in 03-addressing.md, 05-protocol-tlvs.md, 04-communication-flows.md and 06-user-data-packing.md.

 Purpose

 This directory describes the libtracer protocol as a standard, independent of any implementation.
-The C++23 reference implementation under ../../core/ is one conforming implementation; a TypeScript core, a Rust core, a hardware FPGA implementation are all admissible if they conform to what is written here.
+The C++23 reference implementation under core/ is one conforming implementation; a TypeScript core, a Rust core, or a hardware FPGA implementation are all admissible if they conform to what is written here.

-Design rationale is recorded in ../../docs/adr/ and git history — they explain why the protocol looks the way it does.
-Reference documents here describe what it is, and are canonical.
+Design rationale — why the protocol looks the way it does — lives in docs/adr/ and in git history.
+The sections here describe what it is, and are canonical for that question.

 Section index

-The reference is ordered with most-significant concerns first (graph mental model and how nodes talk), narrower-scope concerns later (per-TLV byte spec, substrate layers).
+The suite is ordered with the most-significant concerns first (the graph mental model and how nodes talk), narrower-scope concerns later (per-TLV byte spec, substrate layers).

 File